-In the early 1980’s, Sarra’s father brought home a Spectrum computer on which she and her brother spent many days producing simple motion graphics using ‘basic’.
-She also became interested in adventure games such as The Hobbit.
-Borrowing Tolkien’s book from the local library she drew maps and compiled a list of action words to solve this epic adventure…but that’s another story.
+In the early 1980’s, Sarra’s father brought home the families first computer.
+Together with her brother, She spent many days producing simple motion using BASIC copied from the pages of Spectrum magazine, only to watch a border flash and a ball bounce across the TV screen.
+She also became interested in adventure games such as the Hobbit.
+Borrowing Tolkien’s book from the local library; she drew maps and compiled lists of action words to solve this epic adventure…but that’s another story.

 Sarra’s brother went on to work with computers in the car industry and became involved in the local Demoscene whereas Sarra went back outside to play in nature, grow trees and make things only to later hack lotus 1-2-3 to set up surveyors systems while sculpt and painting in the evenings.

 Sarra returned to Coventry University later in life where she initially chose to study Fine Art and Illustration.
 However, she soon discovered Animation as her primary art form.
 Her early influences were artists such as William Kentridge, Theo Yansen and Len Lye, as well as eastern european animators such as Jan Svankmajer, Yuri Norstein and Lotte Reiniger.